 Gudrun had allowed me a sneak preview of her manuscript, and was very helpful with answering my questions on the topic.
 Here are some basic principles that she advises you should follow:

 Check the position of your webcam before going online, and make sure that you have a professional, neutral background.
 I remember the embarrassment I felt during a Skype job interview some years ago, and how I tried to discreetly move my laptop so that the other person wouldn’t see bits of the ironing board stored behind a closet at my back.
-Höhne advises that you should dress professionally, as for a normal business meeting or presentation, and avoid wearing shirts with small patterns because this consumes too much Internet bandwidth.
+Höhne advises that you should dress professionally, as for a normal business meeting or presentation.

 You should take care that you are in a quiet environment, and that there are no disturbances; close the windows and doors, mute your phone, and redirect incoming calls to voicemail.
 According to her recommendations, you should also double-check that you have a stable Internet connection.
 Join the meeting at least five minutes before the official start to ensure everything is set up correctly.